CodeYourFuture/syllabus-archive/node-db/week-17/lesson.md

 In the code above:

-- We first import the Pool class from the pg library, which is used to connect to a database
+- We first import the `Pool` class from the pg library, which is used to connect to a database
 - We create a new pool where we specify the credentials to connect to the cyf_hotels database
 - We then create a new /hotels endpoint where we use the method `query()` to send a SQL query to load all the hotels from the table `hotels` and return the results with `result.rows`.
 You can write any valid SQL query that you learned in the `query()` method!

-Start you server with `node server.js` and try to reach the `/hotels` endpoint to see the list of hotels currently available in your `hotels` table of your `cyf_hotels` database.
+Start your server with `node server.js` and try to reach the `/hotels` endpoint to see the list of hotels currently available in your `hotels` table of your `cyf_hotels` database.
 You can try to create/update/delete hotels to verify that your API always returns what is stored in your database.

 ## Homework

 In this homework, you are going to work with an ecommerce database.
 In this database, you have `products` that `consumers` can buy from different `suppliers`.
 Customers can create an `order` and several products can be added in one order.

-To prepare your environment for this homework, open a terminal and create first a new database called `cyf_ecommerce`:
+To prepare your environment for this homework, open a terminal and create a new database called `cyf_ecommerce`:

 ```
 createdb cyf_ecommerce
 ```

 Import the file [`cyf_ecommerce.sql`](./cyf_ecommerce.sql) in your newly created database: